hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 <img width="450" align="right" src="./Graphics/Dummified-Explanatory Sing-Value Spectrum.png" >

 The figure to the right depicts results from dimensionality analysis of our 177 explanatory variables.
+This results from [*singular-value decomposition*](https://en.wikipedia.org/wiki/Singular_value_decomposition) of our explanatory-variable matrix.
+This tells us how much of the information in our explanatory variables is actually independent (e.g., [[Golub, 1989, §8.3]](https://amzn.to/2VHuzNT), [[Horn, 1985, §7.3.5]](https://amzn.to/3aoWdEP)).

+We find that our 177 explanatory variables are highly dimensionally-domnated.
+Most of the variance is contained in the first ten dimensions.
+In fact, only four dimensions contain 99% of the variance.
+Theoretically, we should be able to reduce our explanatory-variable dimensionality to just a handfull of dimensions and get the same result as using all of them.
+We do not attempt this here, however.